sankeer28/toronto-street-api/README.md

 # Toronto Street API

-Simple API that returns the nearest street name for any given coordinate in the Greater Toronto Area (GTA).
+Simple REST API that returns the nearest street name for any given coordinate in the Greater Toronto Area (GTA).
 Has data of 38256 streets/paths/trails/roads.
 Made this to replace [Nominatim API](https://nominatim.org) as it has rate limits.
+Uses Haversine formula to measure distances.
+Finds the shortest distance from the given point to the closest street segment.
+If multiple streets are nearby, it sorts them and selects the closest one.
 ## API Usage

 ```http